 On its own, cryptocurrency mining has relatively small profit margins because the currency earned via mining is offset by resource expenditure.
 Illicit mining alleviates this by offloading all costs onto the victim, allowing the attacker to reap the full benefits of the mining process.
 But the true monetary gains could come from secondary markets: More advanced malicious actors could use their resources to act as access brokers, offering their infrastructures, tools, and services to other actors who could come in and do more extensive damage.

-In any case, organisations shouldn’t take the presence of cryptocurrency-mining malware in a system only at face value that there is malware in the system.
-Organisations should also consider what it means in terms of their cloud security.
-The presence of cryptocurrency-mining activities should be a warning sign — the proverbial canary in a coal mine — to organisations that their cloud infrastructures are vulnerable to attacks.
+In any case, organizations shouldn’t take the presence of cryptocurrency-mining malware in a system only at face value that there is malware in the system.
+Organizations should also consider what it means in terms of their cloud security.
+The presence of cryptocurrency-mining activities should be a warning sign — the proverbial canary in a coal mine — to organizations that their cloud infrastructures are vulnerable to attacks.
 They should take the detection of cryptocurrency mining seriously since this might be the only time that they might be able to respond while the actual impact is still relatively minimal.

-Fortunately, organisations can take proactive measures to bridge the security gaps in their cloud deployments.
+Fortunately, organizations can take proactive measures to bridge the security gaps in their cloud deployments.
 These range from following general security and cloud best practices such as timely patching and avoiding cloud API exposure to the internet, to specific recommendations such as implementing rules that monitor systems for any red flags.
-Cloud security products can also assist organisations with filtering their network traffic to minimise attack surfaces.
+Cloud security products can also assist organizations with filtering their network traffic to minimize attack surfaces.